e-Learning Blog

 ■ Issue 1: Chronic shortage of educational resources

 In practice, production activities take top priority on site, making it difficult to secure time and personnel for training.
 Especially in small and medium-sized enterprises, there are often no dedicated education staff, and site managers frequently take on training duties concurrently.
-Furthermore, much education relies on paper materials and oral transmission, leading to issues of personalization and inefficient operations.
+Furthermore, much education relies on paper materials and oral transmission, leading to issues of personalization and inefficient operation.

 ■Issue 2: Difficulty in Passing Down Skills and Knowledge